|

 • Schwab, but not Public.com, has robo and other advisory accounts.

-• Schwab has the better software platforms.
+• Schwab has stronger software platforms.

 Public.com vs. Schwab Introduction